Create a Website Account - Manage notification subscriptions, save form progress and more.

 Building permit requests are done by completing the Building Permit Application.
 The form is submitted to the Building Official via the website.
 You will be notified after the permit has been reviewed and approved by the Building Official.
 The approved permit will be sent to you via e-mail or USPS.
 The City Finance Office will mail you an invoice for the required fees within a few days following approval.
 Questions regarding building permits can be directed to the Building Official at 605-677-7088.

 Yes, the City requires a building permit for all new construction and remodeling involving structural changes.
 Find documents related to building on our Building and Housing page.

-Building permits are required to construct a fence.
-A building permit is NOT required to replace an existing roof.
+Building permits are required for all fences.
 Visit the Building & Housing page for information about forms and applications required for building.

 Yes, the City requires a permit for signs.
 Compete a Sign Permit Application (PDF) and submit to City Hall, Administration Office.